The Best Montreal museums

 PS.
 No free times here, adult rate $20.

 This is a great museum.
 And I’ll mention this off the top because I didn’t know it myself and they don’t really advertise it: access to the permanent exhibits are free at all times.
 You only pay for the temporary exhibits.

-We came here to see the much-publicized Chihuly exhibit (running to October 20, 2013).
+We came here to see the much-publicized Chihuly exhibit.
 Chihuly is known for fusing blown, multi-colored glass into natural elements from America’s West Coast.
 It is a visually breathtaking exhibit.